xykkong/planet-api/README.md

 Building planet-api
 -----------

-For easy run, use can run this project on docker.
+For easy run, you can run this project on docker.
 Just run the following commands:

 sudo ./gradlew build docker